thebombadier/Fplbot/README.md

 Total Mentions in RMT thread: 3730

-There is 4.5 mil in the bank since the program privileges popularity over price.
+since the program privileges popularity over price the team created won't max out spending at 100mil.
 This is something that with my skills and time constraints I don't think I'll be able to fix but if anyone would want to help they are more than welcome.